California's First Theatre

 In later years, the First Theatre was used as a lodging house for whalers but fell into disrepair after Swan's death in 1896.
 It was purchased in 1906 by California Historic Landmarks League and donated to the State of California.
 In 1937 and until recently, the Troupers of the Gold Coast staged the first melodramas since the 1850s.

-Due to structural and mechanical deficiencies, California's First Theatre will be closed until further notice (except for the tavern portion during Christmas in the Adobes.
+Due to structural deficiencies, California's First Theatre will be closed until further notice (except for the tavern portion during Christmas in the Adobes.
 For more information, please call Sector Superintendent Eric Abma at (831) 646-6441.
 Visit the Pacific House Museum or Custom House (located in the Custom House Plaza, near Fisherman's Wharf) to learn more about this historic building.